Algebraic view

 where .

-Let be the current point in , and the matrix of the system.
-So we have and, more generally,
+the matrix of the system.
+So we have

 So the system is completely defined by M.